Healthspan, Life Extension and Longevity Company Investment Opportunities

 - AgeX Therapeutics (NASDAQ: AGE)

-- Leader in high purity induced pluripotent stem cells (IPS) to restore organ function or grow replacement organs.
+- AgeX is the leader in high purity induced pluripotent stem cells (IPS) to restore organ function or grow replacement organs.

 - IPS can be re-differentiated into human tissue types.
 Non-pure IPS have minority of cells in undifferentiated stage or differentiated in the wrong direction.